 13. Port Said City Monument

-It is an important attraction in the city and was built to commemorate the martyrs of the valiant city during its various battles.
-The monument appears in the form of a pharaonic obelisk and was completely covered with high-end gray granite to resemble the obelisks of the pharaohs who were keen to establish them in their places of victory.
+It is an essential attraction in the city and was built to commemorate the martyrs of the valiant city during its various battles.
+The monument appeared as a pharaonic obelisk and was covered entirely with high-end grey granite to resemble the obelisks of the pharaohs keen to establish them in their places of victory.
+Port Said is perfect for an off-the-beaten-track trip to Egypt.

 14. Roman Cathedral

-15. El-Farma:
+15. El-Farma

 16. Port Fouad